projectcalico/calico/calico/getting-started/kubernetes/vpp/getting-started.md

 #### VPP

 The Vector Packet Processor (VPP) is a high-performance, open-source userspace network dataplane written in C, developed under the [fd.io](https://fd.io) umbrella.
-It supports many standard networking features (L2, L3 routing, NAT, encapsulations), and is easily extensible using plugins.
+It supports many standard networking features (L2 switching, L3 routing, NAT, encapsulations), and is easily extensible using plugins.
 The VPP dataplane uses plugins to efficiently implement Kubernetes services load balancing and {{site.prodname}} policies.

+#### Operator based installation

+This guide uses the Tigera operator to install {{site.prodname}}.
+The operator provides lifecycle management for {{site.prodname}}
+exposed via the Kubernetes API defined as a custom resource definition.
+While it is also technically possible to install {{site.prodname}}
+and configure it for VPP using manifests directly, only operator based installations are supported at this stage.

 ### How to